Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Were any assumptions, simplifications, or transformations to the data made?

+* Have any tests for normality been applied to the data?

+* Have any adjustments for multiple comparisons been made?

 * Are any methods of weighting applied, and justifications for this given?

 * If methods have been previously published, are relevant citations given?

 * What statistical tests were formed, and why were they chosen?
+Were they one-sided or two-sided tests?

+* For any new statistical or more compley methods, is a thorough description provided?

-* What is the total sample size?
+* What is the total sample size (n) for each experimental group or parameter, and are the units of measurement provided?

+* Is a description of all covariates tested provided?

+* For Baysian analysis, has information on choice of priors and MCMC (Markov Chain Monte Carlo) settings been included?

+* Where randomisation is needed, has it been described how samples were divided into groups, and if not, how covariates were controlled?

 ### Software environment

-* Are all software packages and scripts identified, including their versions, availability, and annotated full code or set of commands, provided?
+* Are all software packages, algorithms, and scripts identified, including their versions, availability, and annotated full code or sets of commands, provided?
+This includes custom code, Free and Open Source Software (FOSS), and any commercial software for both data collection and data analysis.

 * Is the full model specification provided, including specific parameter choices and their justification?

 * Are all software and scripts available in a public repository and under an appropriate FOSS license?

+* Is a sotware/code availability statement included in the manuscript?

 ## Results